 This is Stage 2 of a collaborative project using a soft engineering restoration process to reduce erosion on the T.S.
 Onslow site in Golden Beach, Caloundra.
 The method applies the benefits of mangrove and coastal vegetation planting combined with the use of coir logs, Biodegradable Ecosystem Engineering Elements, concrete oyster stars and sand infill to reduce erosion of this site.
 Aims includes improving water quality and biodiversity.

 This was a collaborative project with…

 • Funding from the Federal Government National Landcare Program delivered through Healthy Land and Water

-• Funding through the Queensland State Government Department of Environment and Science
+• Funding from the Queensland State Government Department of Environment and Science

 • A contribution of funding from the Caloundra Power Boat Club

 • Project management by Susie Chapman of Healthy Land and Water

-• Expert advice on mangroves from Dr Norm Duke of Mangrove Watch
+• Expert advice on mangroves from Prof. Norm Duke of Mangrove Watch

 • Technical coastal engineering advice from Omtrek

 • Mangrove propagation and planting performed by Bunya Bunya Country Aboriginal Corporation

-• Advice substantial work in kind by Sunshine Coast Council
+• Advice and substantial work in kind by Sunshine Coast Council

 • Help from T.S.
 Onslow, Night Eyes Water and Landcare, Wildlife Preservation Society Queensland (WPSQ), TAPP (Take Action for Pumicestone Passage Inc.) volunteers.